 Introduction

-Back in the late 1990s, Western Pennsylvania hit a digital growth spurt.
+Back in the late 1990s, western Pennsylvania hit a digital growth spurt.
 As mobile phones and pagers became household staples, demand for new telephone lines outpaced supply.
-To keep the region connected, area code 724 launched on February 1, 1998, stretching across 14 counties and relieving the overextended 412 prefix that had handled all of western Pennsylvania's calls until that point.
+To keep the region connected, area code 724 launched on February 1, 1998.
+It stretched across 14 counties and relieved the overextended 412 prefix, which had handled all of western Pennsylvania's calls until then.

 Key Takeaways